hsiaoyihsuan/hugo-blog/content/posts/sse.md

 ```

 ## Conclusion
 Server-Sent Events provide a simple, unidirectional method for streaming real-time updates from the server to the client over HTTP.
-It’s easier to implement compared to WebSockets, especially for scenarios where the server only needs to push updates.
+It’s easier to implement compared to WebSocket, especially for scenarios where the server only needs to push updates.

 ---